1989 Formula One World Championship: Race 2: San Marino

 At Imola in Italy, "normal service" was resumed.
 McLaren settled on the front row of the grid and stayed that way for the race, with Mansell's Ferrari retiring midway with gearbox issues.
-Gerhard Berger, despite showing promise by setting the fastest time in the wet Friday qualifying, suffered front wing failure thanks to Berger's curb hopping style and careened off the track at Tamburello at high speed and hit the concrete retaining wall very hard and spun multiple times along the wall.
+Gerhard Berger, despite showing promise by setting the fastest time in the wet Friday qualifying, suffered front wing failure thanks to Berger's curb hopping style and careered off the track at Tamburello at high speed and hit the concrete retaining wall very hard and spun multiple times along the wall.
 This forced the race to be stopped after the fuel spilled all over Berger's car burst into flames after the car came to a standstill.
 Berger miraculously survived with just a broken rib, shoulder bone and burns to his back and hands, due to rescue crews removing him from the wreck in less than 60 secs.
 He gave a thumbs up and the race was restarted not too long after.
 Senna went on to win with Prost second.
 Patrese's engine failed and Boutsen was disqualified (but he got his 4th position back in an appeal), so the third place was taken by the Benetton Ford of Alessandro Nannini.
 Warwick and Tyrrell's Jonathan Palmer secured the remaining point paying positions.

 After the Grand Prix, Prost seemed disgruntled and said he wished to not make a comment on the race, other than that "orders were not respected".
 Senna refused to comment on the matter.
 Before the race at Monaco, Prost said he wanted "nothing to do with (Senna)" and refused to speak with him.